This policy was last updated on 23rd January 2020 and may be revised from time to time. Please check this page for the latest version.

 Offensive or Inappropriate Content

-We may disclose personal information if required to do so by law or if we believe that such action is necessary to protect and defend the rights, property or personal safety of UCB, our website or its visitors.
+We may disclose personal information if required to do so by law or if we believe that such action is necessary to protect and defend the rights, property or personal safety of The Diem Centre, our website or its visitors.
 If you post or send offensive, inappropriate or objectionable content to our website or engage in any disruptive behaviour we may use your personal information to stop such behaviour.
 If we reasonably believe that the content you have posted may be in breach of any applicable laws we may use your personal information to inform any relevant third parties such as law enforcement agencies about the content and your behaviour.

 Our security policies are periodically reviewed and enhanced as necessary and only authorised personnel have access to certain information.
 While we cannot ensure or guarantee that loss, misuse or alteration of data will not occur, we use reasonable efforts to prevent this.